CHAPTER 1 - THE GOVERNMENT PURCHASE CARD PROGRAM

 g.
 Contract Payment Official.
 This authority allows CHs to use the GPC to make payments against contracts that have been signed by a Contracting Officer when the GPC is named as the payment method.
 The GPC may provide a streamlined way of paying for contracts when a contracting officer determines the use of the GPC is in the best interest of the Government (AFARS 5113.202-90(d)).

 h.
 Miscellaneous Payments Official (SF 182 Training Payments).
 This authority allows CHs to make payments for commercial training requests using the SF 182, valued at or below $25,000 in accordance with the procedures to directly pay the provider in DoD FMR Volume 10, Chapter 12, Section 120323, and DoDI 1400.25, Volume 410a.
 The SF 182 or equivalent must be completed prior to the training.
-When provided by a non-Government source, the training must consist of a regularly scheduled, commercial-off-the-shelf (COTS) course, training conference, or instructional service that is available to the general public and priced the same for everyone in the same category, e.g., price per student, course, program, service, or training space.
+When provided by a non-Government source, the training must consist of a regularly scheduled, commercial-off-the-shelf (COTS) course, training conference, or instructional service that is available to the public and priced the same for everyone in the same category, e.g., price per student, course, program, service, or training space.

 i.
 Inter/Intra-Governmental Payment Official.
-This authority allows CHs to make payments to other Federal Government agencies in lieu of using a MIPR or Inter-Governmental Payment and Collection (IPAC) up to $10,000.
-This authority includes, but is not limited to, payments to the Commissary, DLA Document Services, GSA Global Supply, and requisitioning NSNs on FedMall.
-Purchases from the following sources are not considered inter/intra-governmental payments: state and local governments, AbilityOne, GSA Advantage, and CHESS.
+This authority allows CHs to make payments to another Federal Government entity in lieu of using a MIPR or Inter-Governmental Payment and Collection (IPAC) in accordance with the DoD FMR.
+This authority includes, but is not limited to, payments to DLA Document Services, U.S. Department of Agriculture (USDA)-offered training, GSA Global Supply, Commissary, and FedMall GPC requisitioning.
+(Purchases from State and Local governments are considered traditional open-market micro-purchases and therefore are covered by the applicable authority listed above.)
+Special requirements for this authority include the following: